romanvm/kodi.web-pdb/Readme.rst

     <import addon="script.module.web-pdb" version="1.0"/>
   </requires>

+Restart Kodi so that it re-reads addon dependencies.

 Insert the following line into your addon code at the point where you want to start debugging: